foroozandehgroup/esrpoise/docs/index.rst

 For example, if somebody else has already installed and set up some esrpoise scripts for you, you can probably skip to :ref:`Run an optimisation`.
 You should also skip advanced subsections for your first steps with esrpoise.

-You can also have a look at the examples scritps present in the package directory (``esrpoise/examples/``).
+You can also have a look at the examples scripts present in the package directory (``esrpoise/examples/``).

 For more in-depth insight, consult the source code.